 This is treated as defined contribution plan.
-The Company makes contribution to the Regional Provident Fund Commissioner.
-Company's contribution to the provident fund is charged to Statement of Profit and Loss.
+The Company makes contribution to Regional Provident Fund Commissioner.
+The Company's contribution to the provident fund is charged to Statement of Profit and Loss.

-(iii) Other long-term employee benefits:
+(iii) Other long-term employee benefits: Compensated absences

-Compensated absences:

-As per the Company's policy, eligible leaves can be accumulated by the employees and carried forward to future periods to either be utilised during the service, or encashed.
+As per the Company's policy, eligible leaves can be accumulated by the employees and carried forward to future periods to either be utilised during the service (as per policy and approval mechanism), or encashed.
 Encashment can be made during service, on early retirement, on withdrawal of scheme, at resignation and upon death of the employee.
 Accumulated compensated absences are treated as other long-term employee benefits.